56 Comments

 In this analogy, the public is addicted to an accommodationist mindset and will continue normalizing autocracy until every last freedom has been taken.
 How do we raise the bottom so that people feel the boot on their neck sooner; and while they still are empowered to resist.

 The shutdown may do this.
-It may make the water hot enough that the dogs jump the pot.
+It may make the water hot enough that the frogs jump the pot.
 (To bring in a new metaphor).
 How else?

 Asking for a friend.